kubevious/kubevious/docs/rules-engine.md

 ```

 ### Executing custom code filters
-Items can be also be filtered by arbitrary code using JavaScript syntax.
+Items can be filtered by arbitrary code using JavaScript syntax.
 The example below selects Deployments that have *dnsPolicy* set to *ClusterFirst*.
-The **filter** should return **true** or **false** to indicate whether the item should be included.
+The **filter** should return **true** or **false** to indicate whether the item should be included or not.
 Multiple filters can be used, and for the item to be passed along to rule script, all the filter functions should return **true**.
 The **item.config** would represent the actual YAML file provided by Kubernetes.
 ```js
 select('Launcher')
     .name('Deployment')